purrgil/purrgil/.github/CONTRIBUTING.md

 We are using [GitHub Issues](https://github.com/purrgil/purrgil/issues) for our public bugs.
 We keep a close eye on this and try to make it clear when we have an internal fix in progress.
 Before filing a new task, try to make sure your problem doesn't already exist.

-#### Dicussions
+#### Discussions
-If you want to init a dicussion about something releated with Purrgil, create issue with `[FORUM]` in start of the title!
+If you want to init a discussion about something releated with Purrgil, create an issue with `[FORUM]` in start of the title!
 We have some forums opened by core team :)

 ### Sending a Pull Request